James-Aaron-Johnson/James-Aaron-Johnson.github.io/_projects/project-character-design.md

 <u>Character Designs</u>
 ===========================
 For University I had to create a series of characters.
 These characters had to be created to a specified poly limit as well as in a specified theme.
-When creating these designs it's important that we iterated upon them and tried to select the best one to further improve our designs as we went.
+When creating these designs, it's important that we iterated upon them and tried to select the best one to further improve our designs as we went.

 This was an incredibly fun unit and I learnt a lot as I went through it.
 In terms of animation, 3D modelling, texturing and concepting there were vast improvements for me personally in all of these areas.